Is the real Asensio finally back? Resurgent Real Madrid winger could play key role in Liverpool and Barcelona clashes | Goal.com

 It's been well over two years since Marco Asensio was a protagonist at Real Madrid.

-But there are signs that that winger is ready to play a major role in the most important part of the club's 2020-21 campaign.
+But there are signs that the winger is ready to play a major role in the most important part of the club's 2020-21 campaign.

 Ahead of a massive week for the Blancos, which features clashes with Liverpool and Barcelona, Asensio made it three goals in his last three games with the opener in Saturday's crucial 2-0 victory over Eibar, which drew Zinedine Zidane's side to within three points of Liga leaders Atletico Madrid.